The Story Of Hansel & Gretel

 Gretel then looked very slowly and cautiously around the room and finally said, ‘Where is wicked stepmama?’

-From that moment, all of their worries disappeared and they went on to live a life of wealth and happiness.
+From that moment on, all of their worries disappeared and they went on to live a happy and prosperous life together.
+And—as the story goes—Hansel and Gretel have still not touched another piece of candy.